Concept: Transfer of learning from one performance situation to another is an integral part of skill learning and performance.

 Application Problem to Solve Select a motor skill that you perform for recreational or sports purposes.
 When you began learning this skill, what kinds of practice activities did you experience?
 How well did they prepare you to learn the more complex aspects of this skill?
 How well did they prepare you to perform this skill in the range of situations and contexts in which you eventually had to perform it, such as in competition or in everyday experiences?

-Transfer of learning is one of the ...
+Transfer of learning is ...